Casino tech health fears taken seriously: Macau govt

 GGRAsia asked the gaming bureau via a follow-up enquiry, whether: the regulator had received any complaints regarding the perceived safety of casino chip attribution system technology – also known in the industry as CCAS; whether the bureau had discussed such a matter with the casino operators; and whether there was the possibility of any restriction being applied to the installation in Macau casinos of particular pieces of equipment.
 The regulator said it had nothing to add to its Tuesday statement.

 Thursday’s pay and conditions march – organised by activist Cloee Chao and other members of New Macau Gaming Staff Rights Association – claimed 500 participants according to the association.
-The city’s Public Security Police force estimated about 290 participants took part in the march.
+The city’s Public Security Police force estimated about 290 people took part in the march.

 At the start of the rally, held in the late afternoon, Ms Chao told GGRAsia that the concerns of her organisation regarding workplace health and safety and CCAS had not been calmed by the DICJ’s Tuesday statement.
 She added her group would be seeking a meeting with the gaming bureau on the topic.
 The association also asked that the mentioned “third-party test reports” of “gaming facilities” be made public.